 If you have some treated lumber that you’d like to dispose of, don’t burn it!

-That is illegal in every state due to the toxic chemicals released during the burning process.
+According to BSA Montana Council, that is illegal in every state due to the toxic chemicals released during the burning process.
 You can contact your local landfill to find out if they are approved to accept the treated wood, and they will let you know about approved disposal methods and regulations.

 It is better to use treated wood for a deck since it is more resistant to decay and insects.
 Untreated lumber won’t last as long, especially if you get a lot of rain in your area.

-Salt treated lumber is just another term for pressure-treated lumber that has been preserved with sodium borate, copper naphthenate, and other salts.
+Salt-treated lumber is just another term for pressure-treated lumber that has been preserved with sodium borate, copper naphthenate, and other salts.

 Newer wood preservatives include ACQ, borates, copper azole, copper- HDO, and polymeric betaine.
 These chemicals are considered to be safer than chromated arsenicals used before the year 2003.